mui/material-ui/docs/src/pages/company/about/about.md

 ## Our vision

-Our vision is to provie React components for faster and easier web development, so you can build your own design system, or start with Material Design.
+Our vision is to provide React components for faster and easier web development, so you can build your own design system, or start with Material Design.
 [Read more](/discover-more/vision/).

 ## Values